emacsmirror/noaa/README.md

 # noaa.el

-*View a simple summary of an NOAA weather forecast*
+*View a summary of an NOAA weather forecast*

 The [NOAA](http://www.noaa.gov) exposes a number of services which provide weather-related data. **noaa.el** provides an interface for